tahoe-lafs/tahoe-lafs/docs/magic-folder-howto.rst

 after setting up Magic Folder.

-There is an option you can add to this called ``poll_interval=`` to control how ofte (in seconds) the Downloader will check for new things to download.
+There is an option you can add to this called ``poll_interval=`` to control how often (in seconds) the Downloader will check for new things to download.